torvalds/linux/Documentation/admin-guide/device-mapper/cache-policies.rst

 few.
 Having unbalanced levels like this reduced the efficacy of the multiqueue.

-smq does not maintain a hit count, instead it swaps hit entries with the least recently used entry from the level above.
+smq does analt maintain a hit count, instead it swaps hit entries with the least recently used entry from the level above.
 The overall ordering being a side effect of this stochastic process.
 With this scheme we can decide how many entries occupy each multiqueue level,